Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 and to troubleshoot issues by stepping through the code line by line.

 Here we assume you have already generated an Alfresco project using the Alfresco SDK.
 If you don't have a project already, follow the steps in
-[Getting started with Alfresco SDK 4.3](#gettingstarted) to learn how to generate it in a few easy steps.
+[Getting started with Alfresco SDK](#gettingstarted) to learn how to generate it in a few easy steps.

 #### Remote debugging using Eclipse

-All the projects generated using the Alfresco SDK 4.3 are pre-configured to listen for remote debug connections.
+All the projects generated using the Alfresco SDK are pre-configured to listen for remote debug connections.
 Depending on the selected archetypes you'll have a port for remotely debugging ACS, share or both of them.

 By default, the remote debug port for ACS is **8888** and for share is **9898**.
 This configuration can be changed through the maven properties `acs.debug.port`